 Censorship and Propaganda

-The control of sensitive military information was a wartime necessity, but government's role in information management extended far beyond the surveillance and editing of soldiers' letters from the front.
+The control of sensitive military information was a wartime necessity, but the government’s role in information management extended far beyond the surveillance and editing of soldiers’ letters from the front.
 An official censor in Canada monitored newspapers and other publications for material that might harm the war effort, while federal officials threatened editors and publishers with jail time if they failed to comply with warning notices.

 Large-scale propaganda campaigns became a part of everyday life.
 Posters urged enlistment and other forms of war support, and asked citizens to contribute to charitable campaigns, buy Victory Bonds, or ration scarce items such as meat or fuel.
 Their imagery relied on patriotic symbols, recognizable icons, and historical figures to identify the war with popular and worthy causes.
 Public parades, rallies, and charitable events encouraged voluntary contributions and the shaming or embarrassment of those who were not “doing their bit.”

 The unprecedented levels of government activity during the war had long-lasting effects.
 Some initiatives, including the nationalization of railways, completed in 1919, would shape Canadian business activity for decades to come.
 Others, including corporate and personal income taxes, have never been repealed.
 The lessons learned from managing, and not managing, the Canadian economy in 1914-1918 would have profound effects on government operations during the Second World War.